Nikkei seen edging higher, softer yen to boost stocks

 Market participants said the Nikkei was likely to trade between 9,550 to 9,650 on Thursday, boosted by buying of exporters and bluechips that benefit from the softening yen, which fell to a seven-month low overnight.
 The dollar was last trading at 80.26.

-Nikkei futures in Chicago <0#NIY:> closed at 9,570, unchanged from the Osaka close.
+Nikkei futures in Chicago closed at 9,570, unchanged from the Osaka close.

 "European sovereign debt concerns have receded and market participants are returning to equities amid excessive liquidity.
 The softer yen is also boosting many investors' hopes for a v-style earnings recovery in the coming quarter," said Hiroichi Nishi, equity general manager at SMBC Nikko Securities.